canonical/tdx/README.md

 Cloud Service Providers’ (CSP) ability to provide managed cloud services without exposing tenant data to adversaries.
 For more information, see the [Intel TDX overview](https://www.intel.com/content/www/us/en/developer/tools/trust-domain-extensions/overview.html).

 This tech preview of TDX on Ubuntu 24.04 provides base host, guest, and remote attestation functionalities.
 Follow these instructions to setup the TDX host, create a TD guest, boot it, and attest the integrity of its execution environment.

+The setup can be customized by editing the global configuration file : `setup-tdx-config`

 <a id="report-an-issue"></a>
 ## 2. Report an Issue